Welcome to the most complete guide on how to plan a bike trip (or a bikepacking trip).

 Related: Best Bike Racks for Cars

 Instead of limiting yourself to the area close to where you live, you can hop on a train, bus, or even an airplane and explore another area or another country.
+Keep in mind that if you plan to transport your bike on an airplane, you will have to pack it properly and make sure not to fit within the bike box dimensions limit.

 If you’re planning your first road bike tour, I recommend staying close to home just in case something goes wrong with your bike or gear.
 The same goes for backroads bike trips.